mehakgoyal137/Conversational-Model-Ranking/README.md

 # TOPSIS-Based Evaluation of Conversational AI Models

-This project applies the **TOPSIS (Technique for Order Preference by Similarity to Ideal Solution)** method to evaluate and rank pre-trained conversational AI models using multiple performance criteria.
+This project applies the TOPSIS (Technique for Order Preference by Similarity to Ideal Solution) method to rank pre-trained conversational AI models based on multiple evaluation criteria.

-The objective is to identify the best conversational model based on quantitative and qualitative metrics.

 ---